 What should I expect?

-Generally speaking, our service begins with worship, led by a band.
+Our service begins with worship, led by a band.
 Most people stand during this time, however, there is complete freedom to be seated if you prefer.
-The words of all of the songs are projected onto a screen at the front of the sanctuary.
-Our hope is that you'll hear songs you know or can relate to, even if you haven't been to church in years.
+The words of all of the songs are projected onto a screen.
+Our hope is that you’ll hear songs you know or can relate to, even if you haven’t been to church before.

 Like most churches we take an offering in our service.
-If you are a guest, please do not feel obligated to participate in the offering.
-This is intended for our regular attendees who consider Harvest their church home.
+If you are a guest, please do not feel obligated to participate, as this is intended for those who consider Harvest their church home.

 Harvest provides practical Bible messages that help you deal with real life issues.
-We'll even give you a handy outline with the main points and Bible verses in the bulletin.
-What you learn on the weekend, you'll be able to use during the week.
+Pastor Trevor preaches from the English Standard Version, but please feel free to bring whatever version of the Bible you use.
+We’ll even give you a handy sermon notes page as you arrive to write notes and references from the sermon.
+What you learn on the weekend, you’ll be able to use during the week.

 What should I wear?